isso-comments/isso/docs/docs/technical-docs/testing-client.rst

 The unit tests that cover the frontend client ensure that the individual components are working fine in isolation.

+.. note:: Reminder: You can also :ref:`run these tests with Docker
+   <testing-docker>` conveniently.

 Install the needed ``Jest``-related packages
 (listed as ``optionalDependencies`` in ``package.json``):